 While an individual is receiving aducanumab treatment, they are being monitored using brain MRI.
-During the first year on treatment, a patient will have six brain MRIs.
-During the second year on treatment, a patient will have three brain MRIs, with the first two occurring in the first six months.
-During the third year of treatment, a patient receives two brain MRIs.
-During the fourth year of treatment, a patient will receive one brain MRI per year.
-We assumed an average brain MRI cost of \$255.33 per scan (HCPCS code 70553).76
+Patients receive a brain MRI prior to initiating treatment, and then prior to infusions seven and 12.
+Therefore, we modeled three brain MRIs in the first year.80 We assumed an average brain MRI cost of \$255.33 per scan (HCPCS Code 70553).79